What help can I get with a problem at work

 Text users: 0808 800 0084

-The Employment Tribunal Public Enquiry Line can provide answers to queries, and explain how the employment tribunal system works.
-They don't give legal advice.
+The Employment Tribunal Customer Contact Centre can provide answers to queries, and explain how the employment tribunal system works.
+It doesn't give legal advice.
 You can also find out information about the employment tribunal service on their website.